studyandmasti/pirated-data/package/readme.md

 ```
-### Pirated-Data also supports generate sets of data like:- Address, Biological Details.
+### Pirated-Data also supports generate sets of data
+- Address
+- Biological Details.

 To generate biological details and address use the below functions
 ```
 /* To generate biological details of an user */